kelvneo/COVID-SMS/README.md

 # COVID-19 Medical Team Expo
 This repository holds the code used for sending SMS reminders to patients in Singapore Expo.

+It will be made defunct once an infrastructure centralizes and moves to telegram.

 ## Pre-requisites
 You will need the following accounts in order for this to work:
 - Amazon Web Services (Free Tier should be good enough)